philippejer/eclipse.jdt.extensions/README.md

 }
 ```

-### Conditional method annotation
+### Conditional method annotations

-* `@Conditional`: on a method, allows to disable all calls to a specific method.
-Note: parameters will not be evaluated.
+* `@Conditional`, `@ConditionalCallerField`: on a method, allows to condition calls to a specific method depending on a global constant and/or a constant on the caller type.
+Note: parameters will __not__ be evaluated.

 Useful for logging or assertion methods.
 Corresponds to the `[Conditional]` attribute in C#.